isntall/PrivateTravis/README.md

 vagrant up
 ```

-### Things still to be done.
+### Contribution.

 Please see the issue page for a list of tasks we still need to do.
+If you find a bug please create a new issue.

+Cheers!